The Complete Restaurant Guide to Getting Found on Google in 2026

 • User actions (calls, clicks, direction requests)

 Maps visibility drives real revenue.
-Higher ranking = more discovery = more orders.
+Higher ranking equals more discovery equals more orders.

 Step 5: Use Google Posts to Stay Fresh in Google’s Eyes

-Google Posts remain one of the easiest ways to create freshness signals—and Google rewards restaurants that keep their listings active.
-Posts work especially well for:
+Google Posts remain one of the easiest ways to create freshness signals, and Google rewards restaurants that keep their listings active.
+Posts work especially well for new dishes, seasonal specials, holiday hours, catering promotions, events, and behind-the-scenes updates.

 Step 6: Build Prominence Beyond Google (Links, Citations, Social Signals)